jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_display_gridscontent.md

 ## Restore default settings

-To restore the default order to the column headings and word-wrapping settings:
+Restore the default order to the column headings and word-wrapping settings.

 1. Right-click on the data in the chart or grid.
 2. Select **Restore Default Settings**.